simjbaum/python-machine_learning/README.md

-# python-machine_learning - Python Data Science Course
+# first part: python-machine_learning - Python Data Science Course
-## In the "assignment_code1.ipynb" I used a Random Forest Classifier to predict **if** depths from **house owners are paying fees back**, and how likely this is.
+### In the "assignment_code1.ipynb" I used a Random Forest Classifier to predict **if** depths from **house owners are paying fees back**, and how likely this is.

 The course was offered by the University of Michigan and host on Coursera: https://www.coursera.org/specializations/data-science-python

-# machine learning - scikit learn and bayes classifier on the breast cancer data set from sklearn (code and data in .md below)
+# second part machine learning - scikit learn and bayes classifier on the breast cancer data set from sklearn (code and data in this md-document below)

+##  :
-## **Breast Cancer data set exploration and testing different classifiers on the data** - **Course independent exploration**
+### **Breast Cancer data set exploration and testing different classifiers on the data** - **Course independent exploration**

 ## Next I compare a naive bayes classifier vs a support vector machine classifier on the public available breast cancer data set from sklearn